CAFHA's approach to public policy is driven by the experiences of those directly impacted by unjust housing policies and practices.

 Housing Choice Voucher Homeownership Program

-Denied the benefits that stemmed from large homeownership subsidies and credit expansions available to past generations of white families, Black families today are disproportionately renters.
-Many use or are in need of subsidies, like the federal Housing Choice Voucher (HCV) program.
-Renting with HCVs adds a layer of stigma to an already precarious market.
+Renting with subsidies such as the federal Housing Choice Voucher (HCV) program adds a layer of stigma to an already precarious market.
 Local public housing authorities (PHAs) are able to implement homeownership programs that shift participants from a rental voucher that pays a portion of monthly market rent to one that covers either the down payment of a home, or a portion of its monthly mortgage.
 HCV Homeownership programs can change the trajectory of thousands of families.

 Read our latest research on PHA/HCV Homeownership Programs and their Potential